Tes3103/Cleancing-Meditation/README.md

 2. Gallery page was not responsive well for the smaller screen sizes. i have fixed this by rearrenging the media quiery format on the style.css section.
 3. Sign-up page on its text input filled was showing mis alignment for smaller screen sizes. i have used a mobile first approach.

+**Unsolved Bugs**

+* During lighthouse testing, there are a number of issues suggested by the lighthouse developer tolls, due to time constrient i was not able to adress all suggesstions.

 **Lighthouse**